 Walt Disney World has several rules to ensure guest safety & protect the resort environment.
-In 2019 there were several new restrictions introduced including a ban on smoking and restrictions on strollers inside the parks.
+In recent years, several new restrictions have been introduced, including a ban on smoking and restrictions on strollers inside the parks.
 In this post, we cover what is banned at Walt Disney World.

 Walt Disney World Security